China launches massive bond issue to raise 130 billion euros

 2023-10-24 15:22:00

 China uses fiscal leverage.
-The Chinese state announced through the official Xinhua news agency this Tuesday that it was launching a sovereign bond issue amounting to 1,000 billion yuan (approximately 130 billion euros), for this purpose. experts interpret it as an attempt to support economic activity after a slow post-Covid recovery.
+The Chinese state announced through the official Xinhua news agency this Tuesday that it was launching a sovereign bond issue amounting to 1,000 billion yuan (approximately 130 billion euros), for this purpose. experts interpret it as an attempt to support economic activity following a slow post-Covid recovery.

 The funds thus raised will then be donated to local governments to help with disaster prevention and national recovery, state media Xinhua said.
 These government bonds will thus be issued in the fourth quarter.